 · Marine Core Reserves

-· Soldiers from the JBLM Sergeant Audie Murphy Club
+· Joint Base Lewis-McChord’s Sergeant Audie Murphy Club

-Whitcomb has been passionate about ending food insecurity for veterans throughout his career.
-During his 32-year military career, he often had to motivate those under his command to seek out assistance when it came to food access.
-Now that he is working as a civilian, his drive to tackle food insecurity has not diminished.
-Thankfully, for Whitcomb, he is able to find many others who share his passion.
+Whitcomb is passionate about ending veteran food insecurity.
+In fact, during his 32-year military career, he often pushed those under his command to seek food assistance.
+As a civilian, his drive to tackle food insecurity remains strong.
+Whitcomb is grateful that there are many others who understand the importance of this issue.

-“It felt amazing to work with community leaders and other organizations to help a small segment of our population that has and continues to defend our country,” Whitcomb said of MFAN’s distribution event.
+“It was amazing to work with community leaders and other organizations to help a small segment of our population that has and continues to defend our country,” Whitcomb said of MFAN’s distribution event.